Lotta Dempsey: Toronto (1935–1958)

-Dempsey moved into the apartment at 89 Breadalbane Street in the Queens' Park area.
+Dempsey moved into an apartment at 89 Breadalbane Street in the Queens' Park area of Toronto.
 She was hired by Wheeler to do freelance work and within three weeks, Sanders offered her a position as an assistant editor at Chatelaine.
 She wrote for the magazine under numerous pseudonyms, using John Alexander for features, Carolyn Damon for fashion, and Annabel Lee for beauty pieces.

 Within a few months, she met the architect Richard "Dick" Fisher, a young father of two boys, and they married on 5 December 1936 at Hart House chapel at the University of Toronto.
-After their marriage the family first lived in Bennington Heights.
-Although Dempsey was neither domestic nor particularly maternal, two and a half years later when the couple's son Donald was born, she left the office, writing her beauty column from home for two years.
+After their marriage the family lived in Bennington Heights.
+Although Dempsey was neither domestic nor particularly maternal, two and a half years later when son Donald was born, she left the office and then wrote her beauty column from home for two years.
 She also submitted freelance articles to Maclean's.
 When Fisher was drafted, Dempsey and the boys moved to a small duplex on Avenue Road.
-On deciding to return to work, Dempsey hired a gay houseman named Stanley Burrows, who bought and cooked the meals, decorated their home with flowers, and did the chores and gardening.
+Deciding to return to work, Dempsey hired a gay houseman named Stanley Burrows, who bought and cooked the meals, decorated their home with flowers, and did the chores and gardening.
 Burrows lived with the family for twenty-two years.

 In 1940, Dempsey began working for the Canadian Broadcasting Corporation as a news editor.
 In 1943, she wrote an article in Maclean's observing that women entering the work force during the war marked the start of Canadian women's equality.
 She also did radio commentating, interviews, and broadcast as a quiz show host.
 During the war, she worked for the Wartime Prices and Trade Board in public relations.

-Dempsey returned to Chatelaine in 1944, as the women's page editor, and the family moved to a new home on Woodlawn Avenue near her office.
-Her style of editing went beyond the usual sphere of the home and encouraged Canadian women to learn about and be involved in the broader issues affecting the country.
+Dempsey returned to Chatelaine in 1944, as the women's page editor, and the family moved to a new home on Woodlawn Avenue near her new office.
+Her style of editing went beyond the usual sphere of the home and encouraged Canadian women to learn about and be involved in broader issues affecting the country.
 Aware that balancing work and home duties was causing many women to experience supermom syndrome, she suggested to her readers that they did not have to limit themselves to the home if they focused on only their most important tasks.
 Her positions outside of the newsroom during the war protected her from the mass layoffs of women journalists that occurred when the war ended.